The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 In the south of France we continue to use this term - ortolan - but the fact is that it denotes any small bird we put on the plate.
 The Ortolan bunting maintains its culinary prestige, but the reality is that the word no longer has any special meaning.

-Based on these facts, the claim that the recent hunting of ortolan bunting in France was unsustainable, was apparently built on erroneous empirical hard data.
+Based on these facts, the claim that the recent hunting of ortolan bunting in France was unsustainable was apparently built on erroneous empirical hard data.
 The proportion of ortolan buntings in bird catches across Europe during several hundred years shows that hunting and trapping has had no effect on its mortality rate.

 Create Your Own Website With Webador